 12 Days of Recruitment: Top Tips for Job Hunters & Employers

 Welcome to the silly season!
-Projects are winding down, client gifts are stacking up and everyone is thinking about what’s in store for the New Year with 2022 just around the corner.
+Projects are winding down, client gifts are stacking up and everyone is thinking about what’s in store for the New Year just around the corner.
 And let us tell you, the job market is showing absolutely no signs of slowing down.
 If you’re ready to make moves or looking to lock in a few superstars to join your team, you’re in luck.
 We have pooled together 12 top tips from the Hunt & Co. team to set job hunters and employers up for success over the festive season.

 Without further ado, here are our 12 Days of Recruitment: Tops Tips for Job Hunters & Employers…